 As I argue in Finding W.D.
 Fard: Unveiling the Identity of the Founder of the Nation of Islam, this fascinating figure of Asian origin appears to have come from a so-called Extremist Shiite background or picked up Ghulāt teachings in the United States and used them in his theology in a syncretic fashion as he did with the ideas from other religious groups.
 Either way, he shared the central tenets of the Ghulāt Shiites, teachings that he transmitted to his disciple, Elijah Muḥammad who, in turn, passed them down to Malcolm X.

 In 1958, Malcolm X gave a speech in which he mentioned the Twelve Imams of the so-called Ghulāt Shiites.
 He explained that “when Joseph saw twelve stars that emerged into one this was a symbol of the Twelve Islam Leaders of the East coming to Elijah Muḥammad for leadership.”
 In other words, Elijah Muḥammad was the leader of the Twelve Imams.
 And, like the Twelve Imams themselves, W.D.
 Fard, Elijah Muḥammad, and Malcolm X cited the Bible to support their theological claims.
-In 1959, Malcolm X stated the following at a A black nationalist sect of Islam founded in Detroit 1930.meeting:
+In 1959, Malcolm X stated the following at a Nation of Islam meeting:

 In Mecca there is a group of 24 men who are known as gods.
 These gods have great wisdom and they are dependent on each other.
 These men are men like us and they die like we do, but a son is always trained to take the place of his father and he is also trained not to reveal the secret.
 It is known that someday a son would be born to one of these 24 men and he would be much wiser than they are.
 This one would be the supreme God.
 This son has been born and is known as W.F.
 Muḥammad.
 This name should not be mistaken for Elijah Muḥammad who was born in Georgia.
 W.F.
 Muḥammad was born in Mecca and he came to raise up the last nation of Islam from this wilderness and to punish those who are responsible for these conditions.